Starwort/SPLIWACA/README.md

 ### Undefined variables

 - If an undefined variable is referenced, the following failsafes will occur, in order:
-  - The interpreter will attempt to import a SPLW module with the same name as the variable, and set the variable to the imported module
+  - The interpreter will attempt to import a SPLW module in scope with the same name as the variable, and set the variable to the imported module
   - The interpreter will attempt to import a native module with the same name as the variable, and set the variable to the imported module
   - The interpreter will attempt to install and import a native module with the same name as the variable, and set the variable to the imported module
   - The interpreter will treat the variable name as a bare word